rstudio/ggvis/README.md

 svg).
 It is less flexible than raw d3 or vega, but is also less verbose, and tailored around the needs of exploratory data graphics.

+If you find a clear bug, please file a minimal reproducible example at http://github.com/rstudio/ggvis/issues.
+If you're not sure if something is a bug, you'd like to discuss new features or have any other questions about ggvis, please contact us via the mailing list: https://groups.google.com/group/ggvis.

 ## Getting started

 To install: